mickcrosse/mTRF-Toolbox/README.md

 # mTRF-Toolbox
-mTRF-Toolbox is a MATLAB package for fast computation of forward encoding models (stimulus to neural response) or backward decoding models (neural response to stimulus).
-It is suitable for analysing various types of multi- channel neurophysiological data including MEG, EEG, iEEG, sEEG, ECoG and EMG data.
+mTRF-Toolbox is a MATLAB package for fast computation of forward encoding models (stimulus to neural response) or backward decoding models (neural response to stimulus), suitable for analysing MEG, EEG, iEEG, sEEG, ECoG and EMG data.

 Forward encoding models, also known as response functions or receptive fields, can be used to investigate information processing in neuronal populations with respect to some temporal dimension (TRFs), or spectro- or spatio-temporal dimensions (STRFs).
 TRFs can be subjected to conventional time-frequency and source analysis techniques used to analyse event related potentials (ERPs).
 In addition, TRFs can be used to predict the dynamics of neural responses to unseen stimulus sequences as a way to objectively measure information encoding.

 Stimulus reconstruction can be performed using backward decoding models that project the multi-channel neural responses back to the dynamics of the stimulus. mTRF-Toolbox facilitates the use of natural continuous stimuli in electrophysiological